drug-design/course/docs/chapters/molecular-similarity.md

 ### Economic Rationale of Similarity-Based Methods

-The pressure on the pharmaceutical industry to cut drug development costs triggered the development of ligand-based drug design methods, of which the "molecular similarity principle" has proven to be useful.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/economic-rationale-similarity-based-methods-d72d4f4c'><i class='fa fa-play' aria-hidden='true'></i></button>The pressure on the pharmaceutical industry to cut drug development costs triggered the development of ligand-based drug design methods, of which the "molecular similarity principle" has proven to be useful.
 Computational methods based on the molecular similarity principle are generally cheaper and faster than experimental methods.
 In the chart below you can see the costs to get a new drug on the market over the last few years, along with the number of new drugs on the market.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer